AyushDhanai1419/Portfolio/replit.md

 # Overview

-This is a full-stack portfolio website built with React and Express.js, showcasing a developer's professional experience, skills, awards, and certifications.
-The application features a modern, responsive design with smooth animations and interactive components.
+This is a full-stack portfolio website built with React and Express.js, showcasing a developer's professional experience, skills, awards, and projects.
+The application features a modern, responsive design with smooth animations, interactive components, and an animated particle background system.
 It serves as both a personal portfolio and a demonstration of modern web development practices using TypeScript, Tailwind CSS, and component-based architecture.

 # User Preferences